Portrait of the Duchess of Berry: History and description

 It depicts the Italian-born French royal Marie-Caroline, Duchess of Berry, the widowed daughter-in-law of the reigning French monarch Charles X. A few months after the assassination of her husband the Duke of Berry in 1820, she gave birth to a child Henri who seemed to secure the succession for the House of Bourbon.

-Lawrence was President of the Royal Academy in London and Britain's most fashionable portrait portrait painter.
+Lawrence was President of the Royal Academy in London and Britain's most fashionable portrait painter.
 He was commissioned by George IV to travel to France to paint Charles X the year of his Coronation in Rheims.
 While in the country he also painted the king's eldest son Louis Antoine, Duke of Angoulême.
-Impressed by the depictions of her father and brother-in-law, Berry secured his services for a portrait. he depicts her as a lady of fashion, holding a quizzing glass.
-After the July Revolution that sent the Bourbons into exile, the Duchess launched an unsuccessful 1832 landing in attempt to place her son on the throne.
+Impressed by the depictions of her father and brother-in-law, Berry secured his services for a portrait.
+He depicts her as a lady of fashion, holding a quizzing glass.
+After the July Revolution that sent the Bourbons into exile, the Duchess launched an unsuccessful landing in 1832 in an attempt to place her son on the throne.

-Today it is in the collection of the Palace of Versailles.
+Today the painting is in the collection of the Palace of Versailles.